Management

 Fast Food and Service Industries: McDonaldization

 Sociologist George Ritzer coined the term McDonaldization in his 1993 book of the same name to describe the spread of scientific management principles from manufacturing into service industries and everyday social life.
-McDonald’s, he argued, represents the apotheosis of Taylorist logic applied to food service: every task is standardized, timed, and scripted; workers are trained to follow precise procedures rather than exercise culinary judgment; output is measured and quality is defined as conformity to specification rather than sensory excellence; and the entire system is designed to be operated by low-skilled, easily replaced workers — the ultimate realization of Taylor’s interchangeable worker ideal.
-Marketing strategy research on service industries finds McDonaldization an important analytical lens for understanding how efficiency imperatives shape service delivery in retail, hospitality, and healthcare.
+McDonald’s represents the apotheosis of Taylorist logic applied to food service: every task is standardized, timed, and scripted; workers are trained to follow precise procedures rather than exercise culinary judgment; output is defined as conformity to specification; and the entire system is designed to be operated by low-skilled, easily replaced workers — the ultimate realization of Taylor’s interchangeable worker ideal.

 Algorithmic Management: The Digital Taylorism

 The most contemporary expression of scientific management is algorithmic management — the use of digital technology, artificial intelligence, and real-time data analytics to monitor, evaluate, and direct workers at a level of granularity Taylor could never have achieved with a stopwatch.
-Amazon’s fulfillment centers are the most studied example.
-Workers are assigned picking rates calculated algorithmically based on historical data.
-Their performance is tracked in real-time.
-The system generates automated warnings and dismissal notices when workers fall below target — a process sometimes described as “management by algorithm.”
-Uber and Lyft drivers are subject to algorithmic performance management through rating systems, surge pricing incentives, and route optimization software that leaves little discretion to the individual driver.
-Computer science and management intersections are nowhere more vivid than in algorithmic management systems — they represent what happens when Taylor’s measurement ambitions meet 21st-century data infrastructure.
-Data science methods — predictive analytics, machine learning, process mining — are the technical tools enabling this neo-Taylorist revolution.
+Amazon’s fulfillment centers are the most studied example: workers are assigned algorithmically calculated picking rates, their performance is tracked in real-time, and automated warnings and dismissal notices are generated when workers fall below target.
+Uber and Lyft drivers are subject to algorithmic performance management through rating systems, surge pricing incentives, and route optimization software.
+Digital technology has given employers unprecedented tools for implementing Taylorist control — raising the same questions about worker dignity, autonomy, and wellbeing that Taylor’s 1911 critics first raised.

 Management Essay Due?
 Our Experts Can Help.